-The Association to Advance Collegiate Schools of Business (AACSB International) is the most widely recognized accreditiation for business schools.
+The Association to Advance Collegiate Schools of Business (AACSB International) is the most widely recognized accreditation for business schools.
 Established in 1916, AACSB International is a global, nonprofit membership organization of educational institutions, businesses, and other entities devoted to the advancement of management education.
 AACSB International offers accreditation for business undergraduate, graduate, and doctoral programs, and a separate accreditation for accounting programs.
-775 business schools in 52 countries and territories have earned AACSB accreditation; 185 institutions hold an additional specialized AACSB Accreditation for their accounting programs (as of December 2016).

 All AACSB-accredited institutions must enter the Continuous Improvement Review process every five years.

 A newly formed virtual community available on the AACSB's online platform, the AACSB Exchange, specifically for information professionals, business librarians and research analysts.

 The goal of creating this community is to build a network of like-minded folks who seek to advance business research and business education in a space and on a platform that many business faculty, staff, administrators and graduate students already use.
 This distinguishes it from many of our current communities as it is open to non-librarians who happen to be interested in the same topics, and provides us with an opportunity to engage more deeply with our partners.
 It should also be noted that once you create an account and login, you are also welcome to join any other open community on the AACSB Exchange platform on topics such as Assessment, Business Analytics & Big Data and Curriculum (and more!).

 In sum, the steps are as follows:

 Community Ambassador: Laura Leavitt Walesby (Michigan State University